laurci/mx-plug-unit/README.md

 # mx-plug-unit

 MultiversX Plugin for pushing events to the unit crossbar.

-Checkout more info [here](https://unit.planck.ws).
+Learn more about this repository [here](https://laurci.notion.site/XDay-Hackathon-Log-087f6778a60245f58a4e0d9e2bea3b95?pvs=4).

 This plugin is a wrapper around the unit corssbar API client.